yamash723/macos/README.md

 <img alt="dotfiles" src="https://user-images.githubusercontent.com/41639488/87626169-ad853000-c766-11ea-93aa-beba6a411a97.png">

-Not only dotfiles, with one command, it sets [All of MacOS System Preferences](https://github.com/ryuta69/dotfiles/blob/master/system/macos.sh), installs [applications and its plugins](https://github.com/ryuta69/dotfiles/tree/master/bundle), and enables [Launcher and Window Manager](https://github.com/ryuta69/dotfiles/tree/master/dotfiles/.library) to recovery from Factory-Reset-OS.
+Not only dotfiles, with one command, it sets [All of MacOS System Preferences](https://github.com/ryuta69/dotfiles/blob/master/system/macos.sh), installs [Applications and Plugins](https://github.com/ryuta69/dotfiles/tree/master/bundle), and enables [Launcher and Window Manager](https://github.com/ryuta69/dotfiles/tree/master/dotfiles/.library) to recovery from Factory-Reset-OS.
 More screenshots are [here](https://github.com/ryuta69/dotfiles/issues/1).
 There are also [Windows and Linux setup scripts](https://github.com/ryuta69/dotfiles/tree/master/system/.windows_and_linux).

 <br />